 Desserts for the Grand Finale

 Ever have a flaming dessert?
-Preparing this dish is no small feat so leave it to the experts at Olive Leaf Bistro.
+Preparing this dish is no small feat so leave it to the experts at Bella Italia.
 The staff will wheel a special cart to your table and set aflame a dose of banana liqueur to make its bananas Foster Flambé.
-You’ll watch in awe before you taste the sweet bananas topped with cinnamon, dark rum, chopped walnuts and more.
+You’ll watch in awe before you taste the sweet bananas topped with cinnamon, dark rum, chopped walnuts, and more.
 The extravagant dessert originated in New Orleans, which was a major port of entry for bananas shipped from Central and South America.

 For more dessert ideas, indulge in baked goods from SoIN’s bakeries.
 Adrienne and Company Bakery Café is one with a sweet reputation.
 Owner Adrienne Holland has always been an artist, and she discovered cake as her medium.
 Two locations serve soups, salads, sandwiches – and cake!
 For two years, she was tapped to make birthday cakes for Louisville native, Muhammad Ali.
 Want more sweets?
 Check out our sweets and treats page for more delicious desserts!